• Use Cases

 MailerLite groups are often the trigger surface for email segmentation and follow-up, but they only stay useful if product state reaches them reliably.
 Signup, milestone, and cancellation events usually matter more than whatever a weekly sync can reconstruct.

 Meshes keeps that routing close to the event stream.
-You create the MailerLite connection in Meshes with the API key, select the target group from live action data, and let Meshes handle the delivery and observability path.
+A MailerLite connection with the API key lives in the workspace, the target group comes from live action data, and Meshes handles the delivery and observability path.

 add_to_group